-Going to the Dogs: How to Attract Pet Parents to Your Restaurant
+Must Love Dogs: How to Attract Pet Parents to Your Restaurant

-Dog -friendly promotions, pooch-perfect patios, and offering water and treats are simple ways to give your restaurant a dog-friendly vibe.
+Dog-friendly promotions, pooch-perfect patios, and offering water and treats are simple ways to give your restaurant a dog-friendly vibe.
 Creating pet-specific menu items on your delivery menu is another playful initiative.

-If you’re wondering what steps you can take to make sure your outdoor dining area can accommodate dogs or curious about how to handle the many challenges that arise when you add canines to the mix, read on.
+If you’re wondering what steps you can take to make sure your outdoor dining area can accommodate dogs or are curious about how to handle the many challenges that arise when you add canines to the mix, read on.

 10 Tips for Making Your Restaurant Fido-Friendly